 A walk through the village

 Wandering along the museum, visitors will come across various types of authentic Spanish architecture that differ according to the region’s resources and climate.
-The Poble Espanyol features palaces, stately homes, religious edifices, squares and pleasant streets which reveals the country’s sometimes unexplored beauty.
+The Poble Espanyol features palaces, stately homes, religious edifices, squares, and pleasant streets which reveal the country’s sometimes unexplored beauty.

 This architectural museum also has over 40 craft workshops in which visitors can witness how many different objects are made and can also purchase them, making great souvenirs for friends and family.

 A country at your fingertips

 The Poble Espanyol was established in 13 months and it was to be demolished six months after the International Exhibition was over.
 Its success saved it from being destroyed and currently, 80 years later, it captivates all those that visit this unique museum.

 Visiting the “Spanish Village” is an entertaining way to spend a few hours and a great opportunity to get away from the traffic and rush of city life.
 We definitely recommend discovering this architectural museum.

 If you like you can buy your tickets online here.

 Monday: 10 am – 8 pm.